danielrosehill/Claude-Spaces-Model/README.md

 ## Use Cases

-These Claude Spaces enable using Claude Code for:
+Current implementations use Claude Code for:
 - System configuration and optimization
 - Package and dependency management
 - Network administration